Gandi/hubot-phabs/README.md

         - template (null if none)
         - title
         - description
-        - user (needs to have a .name property)
+        - user (either a user object or a string)
         It will create a task from an event, and talk on the logger when done or if it fails.